Does working through that textbook seem like an awful drag?

 Or perhaps a conversation class fills you with dread?

-Do you prioritize cleaning the toilet or do other unappealing tasks above cracking open your flash cards and drilling?
+Do you prioritise cleaning the toilet or do other unappealing tasks above cracking open your flash cards and drilling?

 Do you want to throw the towel in on your language learning journey and just give up?